 4. Route with @mentions

 Start a message with@AgentName to address one teammate directly instead of the leader. parseMention only matches an @ at the start of the message, using a longest-prefix, case-insensitive match against the team roster (team members and Boo Zero, so @Boo Zero works too).
 The matched name must be followed by whitespace or end-of-string.
-On a match, the @mention is stripped from the message the agent receives, and routing goes to that agent’s team-scoped session.
+On a match, the @mention is stripped from the message the agent receives, and routing goes to that agent.

 5. Watch delegations land on the board

-A delegation is a structured directive, not prose; the engine reads only typed signals: a sessions_send tool-call, or a <delegate to="@Name">task</delegate> (or multi-step <plan>) directive parsed once from the agent’s terminal turn.
-Per delegation, useBoardOrchestration (via the pure boardOrchestration core) does this:
+A delegation is a structured directive, not prose; the engine reads only typed signals: a delegate or sessions_send tool-call, or a <delegate to="@Name">task</delegate> (or multi-step <plan>) directive parsed once from the agent’s terminal turn.
+Per delegation, the per-team server orchestrator (getTeamOrchestrator, over the shared createBoardOrchestrator core) does this:

 - Derive: chat to board: the delegation creates a task, atomically claims it for the target, and opens an execution row.